Are you consciously designing your life? Do you really understand what that means and how to do it?

 Whether it’s due to a fear of upsetting someone or letting someone down, or the dreaded fear of missing out (FOMO), people just aren’t great at saying no.

-However, if you truly want to design your life as you desire for it to be, it’s imperative that you take back control of your time and agenda.
+However, if you truly want to start designing your life effectively, it’s imperative that you take back control of your time and agenda.

 Step 5: Understand That Failure Is Part of the Process